-Bladder retraining is generally done with the help of a continence advisor, usually a specialist nurse - your GP can put you in touch with your local advisor.
+Bladder retraining is generally done with the help of a continence advisor, usually a specialist nurse (your GP can put you in touch with your local one or you can phone B&BC on 01926 357220 for details of local advisors).

 To start bladder retraining, you need to keep a record of how often you pass urine during the day.
 You may also measure the amount you pass, using a measuring jug, and record this on the chart.
 This record should be kept initially for one week.
-The last page of this factsheet provides a suitable chart, which allows for you to record any episodes of incontinence.
+The last page of this factsheet provides a suitable chart, which allows also for you to record any episodes of incontinence.

 Once the record is completed you can work out how often, on average, you pass urine and, if you have recorded it, the average amount passed.
 You can then set your first target.
 Suppose you have been passing urine about every hour: your first target might be to go to the toilet only every hour and a half.
-You can also aim to increase the average amount you pass each time.
+You can aim also to increase the average amount you pass each time.

 You should continue to keep a record of your pattern of passing urine on a chart.
 This will enable you to judge how well you are doing with your bladder retraining.
 Once you have achieved your goal, then set a new one.

-You should continue like this until all your symptoms have disappeared and you are visiting the toilet every 3-4 hours and the amounts you are passing have increased to an average of 250-350 mls.
+You should continue like this until all your symptoms have disappeared and you are visiting the toilet every 3 - 4 hours and the amounts you are passing have increased to an average of

+250 - 350 mls.
 You will probably find that improving your daytime problems leads to an improvement in frequency and urgency at night.

 You may wonder how you are going to manage to hang on for that extra half hour.

-There are various techniques which may help:
+There are various techniques which may help.